 What is the Grenada Citizenship by Investment program?

-The Grenada Citizenship by Investment program is a successful immigration scheme launched in 2013, which grants investors and their families a Grenada passport in two months in exchange for investing in the country a minimum of $150,000.
+The Grenada Citizenship by Investment program is a successful second citizenship scheme launched in 2013, which grants investors and their families a Grenada passport in three to six months in exchange for investing at least $150,000 in the country.
+As one of the five Caribbean programs, all applications were previously processed by the Grenada Citizenship by Investment Unit, which has now been replaced by the Investment Migration Agency Grenada.

 What is the St Kitts and Nevis Citizenship by Investment program?

-This program is the oldest Caribbean citizenship by investment scheme.
-Launched in 1984, it grants qualifying investors and their families a St Kitts and Nevis passport in just two months in exchange for investing at least $125,000 in the country (special offer from 1 Jan to 30 June 2023).
+St Kitts offers the oldest Caribbean citizenship by investment scheme.
+Launched in 1984, it grants qualifying investors and their families a St Kitts and Nevis passport in just four to six months in exchange for investing at least $250,000 in the country.
+As one of the five Caribbean CBI programs, applications to the CBI program are processed by the St Kitt Citizenship by Investment Unit.

 Grenada vs St Kitts citizenship: which program to pick?

 Both Grenada and St Kitts citizenship are very appealing.
-The strength of having a St Kitts passport is that you can travel visa-free to over 140 countries.
-With a Grenada passport, you can apply for the US E2 visa, which allows you to stay in the US in exchange for a qualifying investment.
+The strength of having a St Kitts passport is that you can travel visa free to over 150 countries.
+With a Grenada passport, you have visa free access to over 140 countries and can apply for the US E-2 visa, which allows you to stay in the US in exchange for a qualifying investment.